ashmitdhown/BSATSF/README.md

 - **Smart Contracts**: ERC-721 and ERC-1155 token support
 - **Transaction Handling**: Ethers.js for blockchain interactions
 - **Error Handling**: User-friendly error messages and fallbacks

+## Security & Cost Controls
+- All operations are on Sepolia testnet (free faucet ETH)
+- No secret logging; read env vars only
+- Basic checks in UI for addresses and balances; error toasts
+- Marketplace requires approval before listing to prevent unauthorized transfers

 ## Contributing